rooklift/halite2_rush_theory/README.md

 # Theory and Practice of Halite 2 Rushes

 My [Halite 2 bot](https://github.com/fohristiwhirl/gohalite2) is ordinary in many ways, but in one way it's special: I spent a lot of effort on the 1v1 melee code.
 In the situations it was designed for, it's one of the best bots there is.
-Sadly, these situations arose in under 14% of games...
+Sadly, those situations arose about once every seven games...

 At the time of writing (Jan 10th), looking at my last 10,000 games, exactly 1,377 of them could be considered 1v1 rush games (2 players only, 10 or fewer ships produced).
-In those games, my win/loss record is **1090-287**.
+In those games, my win/loss record was **1090-287**.

 ## Theory: 6 Ship Battles